 History

-Lieutenant Colonel George Pickett (seated), (l to r) Captain Charles Pflugrath, Sergeant Major Thomas Bryant, and Staff Sergeant Robert Champagne
+Lieutenant Colonel George Pickett (seated), (left to right) Captain Charles Pflugrath, Sergeant Major Thomas Bryant, and Staff Sergeant Robert Champagne

 In December 1967, UCA President Silas D. Snow announced that an Army Reserve Officer Training Corps (ROTC) program would begin in the fall of 1968.
 According to an article in The Echo, the Army had not added any new ROTC units since 1953.
 The one at State College of Arkansas (now UCA) would be one of the first in the nation to be set up in 15 years.
 It would be open to students from Central Baptist College and Hendrix College.